hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Is it mere grotesqueness, like the headless swan, things disharmonious in the arrangement of their parts?
+Is it mere grotesquerie, like the headless swan, things disharmonious in the arrangement of their parts?

 <figure>